Application-relevant changes 2025:

 The legacy stroke management interface has been deprecated for many years and has been replaced by the versatile vici management interface.
 Thus with strongSwan 6.0, the stroke plugin is not enabled by default anymore and has to be built separately.

-To avoid a forced removal of this deprecated plug-in in later PLCnext Control firmware versions, it is removed from the Application-relevant Changes release on.
-Existing configuration files (ipsec.conf) must be migrated to the new swanctl.conf syntax (read the strongSwan wiki article).
+To avoid a forced removal of this deprecated plug-in in later PLCnext Technology firmware versions, it is removed from the Application-relevant Changes release on (that is 2024.7 or 2025.0, respectively) .
+Existing configuration files (ipsec.conf) from 2024.6 or earlier firmware must be migrated to the new swanctl.conf syntax (read the strongSwan wiki article).

 Also the ipsec script was removed.
 To control an ipsec connection, the swanctl commands must be used.